8 Ways To Tell If A Fashion Brand Is Sustainable

 A blind eye to toxic dye

 It’s said that you can tell which colours will be ‘in’ next year by looking at the colour of some rivers in China.
 Yep, dyeing clothing actually does this to rivers, and believe me, most clothing dye is highly toxic.
 To add colour to fabrics, fixatives made from metals like chromium or aluminum are used.
-These kill off plants exposed to factory wastewater, destroy ecosystems, poison drinking water, and generally end up in our bodies, thanks to water precipitation cycles and food exports.
+These kill off plants exposed to factory wastewater, destroy ecosystems, poison drinking water.
+They generally end up in our bodies, thanks to water precipitation cycles and food exports.

 There are laws against using such toxic dyes without proper disposal and filtration.
-But that’s only true in most developed countries; not in developing Asian ones.
+But that’s only true in most developed countries.
+Not in developing Asian ones.
 And even when those laws do exist, the penalties for breaking them are so small, manufacturers have no problem paying the fine.

 Of course, completely banning brands made in developing countries with lax regulations is bit complicated.
 Mainly because many people rely on those companies for their income.
 Ultimately, it’s actually down to us to realise that any £5 tee shirt reeks of exploitation and environmental degradation, and to demand change.
-After all, wouldn’t you feel prettier paying £15 for the same shirt, knowing whoever made it was well paid, and the materials used for it won’t end up giving someone (including you) cancer?
+After all, wouldn’t you feel prettier paying £15 for the same shirt, knowing whoever made it was well paid?
+And the materials used for it won’t end up giving someone (including you) cancer?

 8. Look Beyond the Obvious

 Textiles, dyes and ethically paid workers are the three main factors to consider when purchasing clothing.
-But there are other things to think about, too – a company’s daily operations, for example.
+But there are other things to think about, too.
+A company’s daily operations, for example.

 Conscious companies may use a green energy supplier or even have their own solar panels.
 They may recycle water from their offices to water plants.
 Or only use electric vehicles for their deliveries, for example.
 This page on green initiatives sheds some more light on other issues we rarely think about, like: